fine-fiddle/map/recipes/sugars.md

 - 82g dissolve in 18g water at a boil.
 - 67g dissolve in 33g water at room temp

 ### Glucose aka dextrose
 - In nature, bound to another sugar to form polysacchareide starches or disaccharides- like sucrose or lactose
 - Contributes to a shorter texture
 - perceived 70% sweetness of Sucrose

 ### Fructose
 - Monosaccharide

 ## Products
 ### Light Corn Syrup
-22.81% water according to the USDA Nutritional Data Base #19350
+22.81% water according to the USDA Nutritional Data Base #19350 (77.91% solids) DE of 42 according to "How Baking Works"

 ### Simple Syrup
 - Solution of water saturated with sucrose, not inverted.